A surge in complaints against letting agents

 The Property Ombudsman (TPO) The Property Redress Scheme (PRS) These schemes provide excellent free dispute resolution services; the decision made by an independent redress scheme is binding on all parties.

-Due to the new legislation, if your letting agent is unable to resolve your complaint within eight weeks, then you will be able to take the complaint further using the dispute resolution service of the scheme.
+Due to the new legislation, if your letting agent cannot resolve your complaint within eight weeks, you will be able to take the complaint further using the scheme’s dispute resolution service.
 The complaints against letting agents typically are:

 - General poor service